Login and Registration Forms in CodeIgniter 3 and MySQL

 } // end of function signup

 Validations are performed on the input data using form_validation->set_rules() method.
-For details on how to do form validation in CodeIgniter 3, you can read the topic How to Validate Form Data in CodeIgniter.
+For details on how to do form validation in CodeIgniter 3, you can read the topic How to do Form Validation in CodeIgniter 3.

-For successful validation of all fields, it calls Model method signup() which inserts the signup details in database table and registration is complete.
+For successful validation of all fields, it calls Model method signup() which inserts the signup details into a database table and then the registration is complete.

 Controller Method login()

-Method login() is called when user clicks on the Login link in Home page.
-This method does some validation and then checks with database table to see if credentials are matching.
-If match found, it sets email and name in the session and redirects the user to the home page, otherwise it reloads login view with the error message.
+Method login() is called when the user clicks on the Login link in the Home page.
+This method does some validation and then checks with database to see if the credentials match.
+If a match is found, it sets the email and name in the session and redirects the user to the home page, otherwise, it reloads the login view with the error message.
 Let's see the code:

 public function login(){